 Check if the Radiator Drain Petcock is Closed

-When installing the radiator, it’s pretty easy to spot fault on the petcock when coolant-full.
-But mostly, it becomes much easier replacing the radiator when it’s empty and refilling it later when you’re done.
+When installing the radiator, it’s pretty easy to spot faults on the petcock when coolant-full.
+But mostly, it becomes much easier to replace the radiator when it’s empty and refill it later when you’re done.
 Tinier vehicles won’t make it challenging to replace old radiators, but heavier ones require doing while the radiator is empty.
 And that prompts a quick check after installing it.

 The radiator drain petcock located at the bottom helps ameliorate the draining process without requiring you to disengage the radiator entirely.
 Besides, it prevents the coolant from leaking through the slot at the bottom.
 A leaking radiator drain petcock can give you a run for your money trying to refill your coolant if you hardly notice it.